What should I expect when I arrive for a virtual sitting?

 - We meditate for around thirty minutes.

-- We listen to Michael’s talk.
+- We listen to Michael’s talk more detailed talk.

 What does the word sangha mean?